-Mathematically proficient middle school students notice if calculations are repeated and look for both general methods and general and efficient methods.
+Mathematically proficient middle school students notice if calculations are repeated, and look for both general methods and general and efficient methods.
 Working with tables of equivalent ratios, they might deduce the corresponding multiplicative relationships and make generalizations about the relationship to rates.
-By paying attention to the calculation of slope as they repeatedly check whether points are on the line through (1, 2) with slope 3, students might abstract the equation (y - 2)/(x - 1) = 3.
+By paying attention to the calculation of slope as they repeatedly check whether points are on the line through (1, 2) with slope 3, students might abstract the equation $\frac{n-2}{(n-1)} = 3$ .
 Noticing the regularity with which interior angle sums increase with the number of sides in a polygon might lead them to the general formula for the interior angle sum of an n-gon.
-As they work to solve a problem, mathematically proficient students maintain oversight of the process while attending to the details.
-They continually evaluate the reasonableness of their results throughout all stages of the process.
+As they work to

 In Grade 6, instructional time should focus on four critical areas: connecting ratio and rate to whole number multiplication and division and using concepts of ratio and rate to solve problems; completing understanding of division of fractions and extending the notion of number to the system of rational numbers, which includes negative numbers; writing, interpreting, and using expressions and equations; and developing understanding of statistical thinking.
 Not all content in a given grade is emphasized equally in the standards.
-Some concepts and skills require greater emphasis than others based on the depth of the ideas, the time that they take to master, or their importance to future mathematics or the demands of college and career readiness.
+Some concepts/skills require greater emphasis than others based on the depth of the ideas, the time that they take to master, and/or their importance to future mathematics or the demands of college and career readiness.
 More time in these areas is also necessary for students to meet the Standards for Mathematical Practice.
 "To say that some things have greater emphasis is not to say that anything in the standards can safely be neglected in instruction.
 Neglecting material will leave gaps in student skill and understanding and may leave students unprepared for the challenges of a later grade" (Student Achievement Partners 2014).